kubeflow/blog/_posts/2025-07-09-introducing-trainer-v2.md

 client.get_job_logs(job_name, follow=True)
 ```
 The SDK handles all Kubernetes API interactions.
-This eliminates the need for data scientists to directly interact with the Kubernetes API.
+This eliminates the need for AI Practitioners to directly interact with the Kubernetes API.

 # Simplified API